David-Worboys/QTPYGUI/README.md

 #### Align

-Used in defining the alignment of containers and GUI controls
+Align is an enumerated type used in defining the alignment of containers and GUI controls

 | Property     | Description | Type                             |
 |--------------|-------------|----------------------------------|